GaryMa6/GaryMa/README.md

-These are my machine learning practices.
+Learning notebooks and practices in machine learning using python.